railwayapp/docs/src/docs/reference/services.md

 #### Docker Image

-Services can be deployed directly from a Docker image from Docker Hub, GitHub Container Registry, or Quay.io.
+Services can be deployed directly from a Docker image from Docker Hub, GitHub Container Registry, GitLab Container Registry, or Quay.io.
 The images can be public or private.

 #### GitHub Repository